mrchantey/koora/README.md

 ## Repo Guide

-Things are a little clunky at the moment, I was using as-pect but it is currently incompatible with AssemblyScript.
+Things are a little clunky at the moment 😅

+### Up and running - Core

 To get up and running:
 1. Terminal 1: `npm run watch-as -w packages/core`